coreinfrastructure/best-practices-badge/doc/security.md

 Ovals are claims or sub-claims, while rounded rectangles are the supporting arguments justifying the claims.
 The figures are simply a summary; the text below provides the details.
+We do not show evidence in the figures, but provide the evidence in the supporting text below instead, because large figures are time-consuming to edit.

 Our overall security approach is called defense-in-breadth, that is, we consider